snovakovic/s.js/README.md

 s.js
 ======
+##!!!WORK IN PROGRESS

 Collection of helper methods.
 All methods are under Unit Test.
-Particularly useful for vanila js development.
+Particularly useful for vanilla js development.